scala/scala3/docs/docs/reference/other-new-features/open-classes.md

  - An `open` class cannot be `final` or `sealed`.
  - Traits or `abstract` classes are always `open`, so `open` is redundant for them.

-### Relatinship with `sealed`
+### Relationship with `sealed`

-A class that is neither `abstract` nor `open` is similar to a `sealed` class`: it can still be extended, but only in the same compilation unit.
-The difference is what happens if an extension of the class is attempted in a different compilation unit.
-For a `sealed` class, this is an error, whereas for a simple non-open class, this is still permitted provided the `adhocExtensions` feature is enabled, and gives a warning otherwise.
+A class that is neither `abstract` nor `open` is similar to a `sealed` class: it can still be extended, but only in the same compilation unit.
+The difference is what happens if an extension of the class is attempted in another compilation unit.
+For a `sealed` class, this is an error, whereas for a simple non-open class, this is still permitted provided the `adhocExtensions` feature is enabled, and it gives a warning otherwise.

 ### Migration